The UK has one of the best road safety records in the world, but more can be done to prevent deaths and serious injuries.

 Driver and rider training

 A safe driver, whether they are new, younger, older or disqualified, needs the right skills and attitudes.
 We are reviewing and improving how drivers and riders are trained.
-As a result of this work, we are:
+As a result of this work we have:

-- adding case studies and safety messages to the theory test
+- added case studies to the theory test

 - looking at ways to support drivers in the period immediately after they pass their test